Legislative Code

 - disqualify the team in violation from the tournament.

-In the event of a an egregious violation by a judge (see XII.12) that appears to have caused one team to receive a loss, the Protest Committee may additionally impose any of the following consequences:
+G. In the event of a an egregious violation by a judge (see XII.12) that appears to have caused one team to receive a loss, the Protest Committee may additionally impose any of the following consequences:

 - in a round with one judge, award both teams a BYE;